My areas of focus are the following:

 Criminal Justice: I have worked with people in jail, on parole, on probation, from Drug Court, from DYFS and with people who have just recently been arrested.
 I can write evaluations for lawyers and the court, as well as make recommendations for further treatment.
 Lawyers and judges tend to assign a great weight to my reports – which is because I am extremely thorough and will not understate the problem.

 Military: I served in the United States Army and NJ National Guard from 1996 to 2004.
 I have treated soldiers and veterans in the following settings: in-patient treatment, outpatient treatment, at Rutgers and in my private practice.
 I can help veterans access county and state services, as well as help them transition to civilian life.
 Veterans tend to prefer to talk to someone who has experienced military culture themselves.
 In 2014, I rejoined the US Army as a Behavioral Science Officer.
 I deployed to Poland in 2019.

 Grief and Loss: I’ve been counseling people over the death (or imminent death) of loved ones.
 I have extensive professional and personal experience in this area, and have written about it at length.

-Referrals: There are many problems that I am not skilled in treating, especially eating disorders, couples counseling and self-mutilation.
+Referrals: There are many problems that I am not skilled in treating, especially eating disorders, self-mutilation, and heavy psychosis.
 There are a number of professionals and programs that I am comfortable with referring to help clients better deal with those issues.
 I have a short list of psychiatrists, psychologists and social workers that have my full confidence

 I am a Cognitive Behavioral Therapist with an emphasis on the behavioral aspect.